By Maria Rocha-Buschel

 Dolan said that multiple doctors had tried to dismiss her complaints as depression and anxiety when she had complaints of physical symptoms.

-Cristobal, who works with the veterans in vestibular rehab to improve their balance and reduce problems related to dizziness, said that the VA wants to raise awareness about the issue, especially because she said women are more prone traumatic brain injuries since the nerves in their head are thinner.
+Cristobal, who works with the veterans in vestibular rehab to improve their balance and reduce problems related to dizziness, said that the VA wants to raise awareness about the issue, especially because she said women are more prone TBIs since the nerves in their head are thinner.
 A study published in a medical journal last year suggests that women have smaller, more breakable nerve fibers in their brains compared to men, making women more susceptible to concussions.

 “But doctors are also often missing the real diagnosis,” Cristobal added.
 “It’s important that we educate people on these issues around that.
 We want to spend time with them and don’t want to put them in a box.”